Efficient Modelling of Lyman-{\alpha} opacity fluctuations during late reionization epoch: Formalism

-where $n$ is the number of pixels in a single sightline to be averaged over according to the data and $\langle ...\rangle$ represents the averaging over all the sightlines.
-In this study, the averaging length scale is chosen as $\Delta z=0.1$ to be consistent with Ly-$\alpha$ forest data \citep{2022MNRAS.514...55B} prepared from extended XQR-30 sample.
+where $n$ is the number of pixels in a single sightline to be averaged over according to the data, and $\langle ...\rangle$ represents the averaging over all the sightlines.
+In this study, the averaging length scale was chosen as $\Delta z=0.1$ to be consistent with Ly-$\alpha$ forest data \citep{2022MNRAS.514...55B} prepared from the extended XQR-30 sample.